12 Shifts for Learner-Centered Classrooms Master Class Program

-Thank you so much for commitment to creating more ‘learner-centered’ classrooms and experiences.
 The icons you see pictured here represent the 12 shifts for creating the conditions that will develop more reflective, empowered learners, and allow you to shift from a teacher of content, to a facilitator of learning.
-They are based on 15+ years of experience in teaching and leading project-based experiences in some of the most renowned project-based learning schools in the world.
+They are based on 15+ years of experience in teaching and leading learning experiences in some of the most renowned student-centered schools in the world (including High Tech HIgh).

-I organized this accelerated masterclass certificate program to help you make these shifts in less than 10 months.
-You will develop empowered learners who are:
+I organized this accelerated mastery cohort certificate program to help you use these shifts to transform learning from a passive to active learning space in less than 6 months.
+You will unlock how to:

-• Able to collaborate, communicate, create, think critically, and demonstrate 21st century skills
+• Grow learners that collaborate, communicate, create, think critically, and demonstrate other 21st century skills

-After reading over the master class program, if you think it’s a good fit, please apply above and I will be in touch shortly.
+After reading over the student-centered mastery cohort, if you think it’s a good fit, please apply above and I will be in touch shortly around next steps.

 Co-Designed Learning